 Be Realistic AND Swing Big

 While it’s essential to be realistic when setting your SEO goals, you also want to have some stretch goals.
 If you set the bar too low, you’ll hit your easily attainable goals and see some results from your efforts.
-But, you could set objectives that push you to go a bit beyond your comfort zone, get creative, and make the most out of your SEO campaign.
+But, you could set effective objectives that push you to go a bit beyond your comfort zone, get creative, and make the most out of your SEO campaign.
 It’s better to aim high and fall a little short than to pay the opportunity cost of keeping it comfortable.

-How to Set SMART SEO Goals
+How To Set SMART SEO Goals

 Call me a word nerd, but I do love a good acronym.
 To make sure your goals are clear and reachable, each one should be: